• Skip to main content

 • Pastels and other lighter colors can make subjects’ skin look gray or sallow on camera.

-• Busy prints and patterns (like paisley, tight pinstripes or polka dots) can be distracting.
+• Busy prints and patterns (like paisley, pinstripes or polka dots) can be distracting.

 • Even fabric type can make a difference—silk or satin, for example, can be too shiny with our bright studio lights.

 • A lot of our interviews are shot from the waist up, so bottoms may be less crucial.
-But just in case, we still recommend leaving the yoga pants at home!
+But just in case, we still recommend leaving the sweatpants at home!

 • Keep accessories to a minimum, especially bracelets.
 Our microphones will pick-up any jingling noises if you talk with your hands.

-• Make-up should be natural—maybe a slight step up from what you’d wear on an average day.
+• Make-up should be natural—at most, a step up from what you’d wear on an average day.
 We always have translucent powder on hand, to soften any shiny spots.

 • When it comes to hair styles, think back to your grade school picture day rules. i.e. don’t get a haircut right before the shoot.
 Longer hair looks best down, or partially down (the camera can’t see ponytails or buns behind your head).
 We have hairspray on hand to tame any flyaways!